How to discuss clinical trials with oncology patients

 Common questions patients ask — and how to answer them

 Naturally, your patients will likely have questions no matter who brings up clinical trials.
-Here are a few common ones and how to tackle them.
+Here are a few common ones and how to answer them.

 Will it cost me anything to participate in a clinical trial?